nycmeshnet/meshdb/README.md

 1. Make sure you have VS Code installed.
 2. Install the Dev Containers extension: `ms-vscode-remote.remote-containers`
 3. [Open the repo folder in the container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container).
-4. In a different shell, outside of VS Code, start the other containers: `docker compose up -d postgres pelias redis` (as below).
+4. In a different shell, outside of VS Code, start the other containers: `docker compose up -d postgres pelias redis minio createbuckets` (as below).
 5. Continue on the VS Code terminal (where your project is opened) follow normal developer setup.

+> [!NOTE]
+> You only need `createbuckets` once.
+It will initialize the bucket that MinIO talks to

 #### Host